Contributions to the Plans

 Annual Limits on Contributions

-Annual Compensation Limit for Employer Contributions: The IRS limits the amount of annual compensation that can be considered when calculating employer contributions.
-The Annual Compensation Limit for 2024 is $345,000.
+**The IRS limits the amount of annual compensation that can be considered when calculating employer contributions.
+For 2025, the annual compensation limit is $350,000.

 Excess Deferrals